 Muir Woods National Monument is one of Marin County’s most extraordinary natural landscapes — an ancient coastal redwood forest preserved within the lower western slopes of Mount Tamalpais.
-Entering the valley, the air cools, light softens, and sound quiets beneath towering canopy that has endured for centuries.
+Entering the valley, the air cools, light softens, and sound quiets beneath a towering canopy that has endured for centuries.

 Despite its profound sense of seclusion, Muir Woods sits immediately west of Mill Valley and only minutes from surrounding Marin neighborhoods.
 This rare juxtaposition — federally protected wilderness directly adjoining residential communities — is one of the defining characteristics of Southern Marin living.